| |

 |

-in southeast Tasmania on the banks of the Coal
+northeast in southeast Tasmania on the banks of

-River Valley.
-We produce Award Winning cool climate
+the Coal River Valley.
+We produce Award Winning

-premium wines in Tasmania, of which the main varieties
+cool climate premium wines in Tasmania, of which

-are Pinot Noir, Riesling and Chardonnay.
-The late
+the main varieties are Pinot Noir, Riesling and

-Township of Richmond.
-It is a sandstone structure
+to the Township of Richmond.
+It is a sandstone

 |